Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \end{lemma} \begin{proof} This follows since $\binom{k}{\alpha_n}\equiv \binom{k'}{\alpha_n}\modulo p$ whenever $k\equiv k'\modulo p$ and $\alpha_n<p$. \end{proof} \begin{remark} We note that reducing the co-domain of the Amice transform modulo $p$, we obtain a map

 where the right-hand side is an infinite dimensional version of the classical ``$p$-dual numbers''.
-This is exactly the pullback of global section to the special fiber of $\Spec \Z_p\llbracket (\Z/p)^\N\rrbracket$.
-In particular, the partial derivate with respect to any of the variables $T_n$ is well-defined and one sees immediately that for $\a\in \mathcal{I}$ with $\alpha_n<p$ for all $n\in \N$:
+This is exactly the pullback of the global sections to the special fiber of $\Spec \Z_p\llbracket (\Z/p)^\N\rrbracket$.
+In particular, the partial derivative with respect to any of the variables $T_n$ is well-defined on the special fiber and one sees immediately that for $\a\in \mathcal{I}$ with $\alpha_n<p$ for all $n\in \N$:

 \end{remark}